 Three major changes to Stage 1 Meaningful Use and four new requirements must be satisfied by eligible healthcare establishments under Stage 2 Meaningful Use.
 The three major changes are:

 - Instead of documenting more precise demographics of 50% of patients, healthcare companies now should document more precise demographics of 80% of patients.

-- A timeline of 36 hours is now implemented for giving a patient his medical information digital copy.
+- A timeline of 36 hours is now implemented for giving a patient medical information in digital form.
 In the past there was no time frame.

-- While Stage 1 Meaningful Use requires a secure storage of electronic health records, this secure storage is currently true for electronic document sharing.
+- While Stage 1 Meaningful Use required secure storage of electronic health records, this secure storage now required for all electronic document sharing.

-These modifications may all be adapted using a secure texting solution.
-Medical specialists could log patient information on their mobile gadgets, print off a digital record of a medical file from a built-in EHR and utilize secure texting to share files, photos and videos that contain ePHI.
+These modifications may all be satisfied using a secure texting solution.
+Medical specialists could log patient information on their mobile phones and tablets, print off a digital record of a medical file from an integrated EHR, and can utilize secure texting to share files, photos and videos that contain ePHI.

 The New Requirements Under Stage 2 Meaningful Use

 The new requirements under Stage 2 Meaningful Use are closely related to HIPAA compliance and the security of medical records.
 Much like Stage 1, the requirements could be adapted with the incorporation of a secure texting option with an EHR:

 - Healthcare companies now must record patient health behavior digitally.